 “Low testosterone promotes abdominal obesity in aging men.
 As men age, many men become trapped in a vicious cycle that leads to life-threatening abdominal obesity.
 It has been demonstrated that low testosterone and obesity reinforced each other, trapping men in a spiral of weight gain and hormonal imbalance.” – Dr. Julius Goepp

 Let’s not forget the food men are eating today compared to the past.
 Men of the past just ate healthier.
 They ate more natural and whole foods compared to men of today.

 Junk food is more prevalent now than ever before.
 You can’t go to any street corner now without running into multiple fast food joints and convenience stores.
 Not only that, but the prevalence of all the sugary snacks and food made of simple carbohydrates and hydrogenated oils and trans fats is flat out overwhelming.

 Let me also slip in prepackaged processed foods, even the “healthy” ones.
 With the hustle and bustle of today’s on-the-go modern man, there are so many more prepackaged options now that are just loaded with artificial preservatives, colorants, flavor additives, trans fats, and processed vegetable oils that are just downright awful for the physical body and especially testosterone levels.

 All these types of unhealthy foods don’t help your body produce any extra testosterone.

-It's much worse than that, because these foods actually kill testosterone!
+It’s much worse than that because these foods kill testosterone!
 Why?
-Because they produce estrogen - lots of estrogen.
+Because they produce estrogen – lots of estrogens.

 Estrogen kills testosterone!
 More junk food consumption means more estrogen production.
 More estrogen means less testosterone.
 Less testosterone means goodbye Alpha Male.
 It’s just that simple.